 See my post on using Google Flights for more information.

 Another great resource for finding amazing deals on flights (including error fares) is Secret Flying.
-While I have found that I don’t see quite as many great deals as with Scott’s Cheap Flights, Secret Flying is totally free.
-I downloaded their app and get notifications on my phone when great deals come up.
+While I have found that I don’t see quite as many great deals as with Going, Secret Flying is totally free.

 Now that you know where you’re going and how to get there, you can figure out where you’re going to stay once you’re there.

-Weekend getaways (especially romantic ones) are the perfect opportunity to try out a high-end hotel, inn or resort you’ve been wanting to stay at.
+Weekend getaways (especially a city break or romantic getaway) are the perfect opportunity to try out a high-end hotel, inn, or resort you’ve been wanting to stay at.
 Sometimes your perfect weekend getaway might be just about enjoying your resort’s amenities or hotel suite.

 Read more: Hotel staycation ideas

-We tend to avoid vacation rentals (such as through Vrbo or Airbnb) for short trips because the added fees can increase the per night cost so much that you don’t really save any money.
-This is personal preference, but if we’re not going to save money by going with a rental then we would just as soon stay in a hotel.
+We tend to avoid vacation rentals (such as through Vrbo or Airbnb) for short trips because the added fees can increase the per-night cost so much that you don’t really save any money.
+This is my personal preference, but if we’re not going to save money by going with a rental then we would just as soon stay in a hotel.

 There are websites (like booking.com) that allow you to look for a wide variety of accommodation options at the same time: hotels, inns, B&Bs, condo rentals, homestays, etc.); however, a downside with using a site such as booking.com is that choices can be overwhelming, making it difficult to make a decision.